Program director

 Theory, analytical analysis, and social justice

-SWCL 615Comparative Social Work Practice, Evidence-based Practice and Social Justice3
+SWCL 615Comparative Social Work History and Practice, Evidence-based Practice and Social Justice3

 Clinical interventions